vector-of-bool/vector-of-bool.github.io/_drafts/modules-doa.md

 C++ modules are slated to be the biggest change in C++ since its inception.
 The design of modules has several essential goals in mind:

-1. **Top-down isolation** - The "importer" of a module cannot effect the content of the module being imported.
+1. **Top-down isolation** - The "importer" of a module cannot affect the content of the module being imported.
 The state of the compiler (preprocessor) in the importing source has no bearing on the processing of the imported code.
-2. **Bottom-up isolation** - The content of module does not effect the state of the preprocessor in the importing code.
+2. **Bottom-up isolation** - The content of a module does not affect the state of the preprocessor in the importing code.
 3. **Lateral isolation** - If two modules are imported by the same file, there is no "cross-talk" between them.
 The ordering of the import statements is insignificant.